avinashkumarkml/E-Commerce-Front-End/README.md

 # E-COMMERCE WEB APPLICATION  &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp; &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp; &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp; &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp;  &nbsp;   &nbsp;    &nbsp;   &nbsp;   &nbsp;   &nbsp;

-The goal of this project was to create a responsive E-commerce web application used for a user where the customer can buy a product.
+<h2>The goal of this project was to create a responsive E-commerce web application used for a user where the customer can buy a product.</h3>

 <div style='page-break-after: always'></div>